Fellow of Information Privacy (FIP)

 – Richard Grand Damages Champion

-Mr. Hopkins focuses his practice on computer crimes, defamation (libel and slander), invasion of privacy, and unfair or deceptive trade practices litigation and consulting.
+Mr. Hopkins focuses his practice on computer crime, cybersecurity, data privacy, defamation (libel and slander), invasion of privacy, and unfair or deceptive trade practices litigation and consulting.

 He represents plaintiffs whose reputations, careers, brands, or goodwill were harmed due to false or misleading statements; private or corporate data or information were accessed without authorization; personality, publicity, or privacy rights were infringed or violated; or income or profits were diminished due to violations of computer crime or racketeering laws.
 He also represents private individual defendants and small business defendants who have been sued by other individuals or small businesses for defamation.